How to declare Eligible, Non-eligible, and Capital Dividends

 Setting a CDA Automatic Dividend Threshold

 Let's use an example to demonstrate.
 An Automatic Dividend Threshold of $5,000 has been entered in this example.
-Note the ownership of the corporation is 90% John and 10% Jane.
+Note the ownership of the corporation is 50% John and 50% Jane.

 After clicking Save to return to the Corporate Planning page, the Capital Dividend amounts have been automatically generated proportionately for John and Jane based on their percentage ownership of the corporation.
-There are no capital dividends paid until the CDA reaches the $5,000 threshold, and then the entire CDA balance is paid out.
+There are no capital dividends paid until the CDA reaches the $5,000 threshold, and then the entire CDA Balance is paid out.

-To understand how these figures were generated, we can view the CDA balance over time by clicking the blue icon at the top of the Balances column.
+To understand how these figures were generated, we can view the CDA Balance over time by clicking the blue icon at the top of the Balances column.

-In the fourth year of the projections, 2024, the CDA balance exceeds the $5,000 threshold at $7,242, and 90% of this value ($6,518) is paid out to John the following year and 10% of this value ($724) is paid out to Jane as shown above.
+In the second year of the projections, 2025, the CDA Balance exceeds the $5,000 threshold at $9,766, and 50% of this value ($4,883) is paid out to John and Jane the following year.

 Clearing the Automatically generated Capital Dividends